jncraton/BWMetaAI/README.md

 ### If blocks

-Many _jump commands can be accessed using a Pythonic if structure.
+Many _jump commands can be accessed using a new Pythonic `if` structure.
 Here's how you would normally create a block that executes 50% of the time:

     random_jump(128, maybe)
     goto(always)